linklab-uva/robotlearning/_lectures/lec22.md

 ---
 type: lecture
-date: 2022-10-31Tx:xx:xx+4:30
+date: 2022-11-22Tx:xx:xx+4:30
-title: Lecture 18 - Stochastic Dynamic Programming
+title: Lecture 22 - Linear Quadratic Regulator

 # optional
 # please use /static_files/notes directory to store notes
-thumbnail: /static_files/thumbnails/l18.jpeg
+thumbnail: /static_files/thumbnails/lec22.gif

 # optional
-tldr: "5.2 and 5.3 from notes"
+tldr: "6.1 + 6.2 from notes"

 # optional
 # set it to true if you dont want this lecture to appear in the updates section